Baumkuchen: Baumkuchen in Japan

 It was first introduced to Japan by the German Karl Joseph Wilhelm Juchheim.
-Juchheim was in the Chinese city of Tsingtao during World War I, and when the war ended, the Japanese Army began invading China and moved him and his wife to Japan.
-Juchheim started making and selling the traditional confection at a German exhibition in Hiroshima in 1919.
-He might have baked Japans first Baumkuchen before the exhibition on Ninoshima.
+Juchheim was in the Chinese city of Qingdao during World War I, and British and Japanese forces began the Siege of Qingdao.
+Karl served as a private in the Landsturm.
+After the fall of Qingdao, Karl was sent to prisoner-of-war camps in Japan.
+After the war, Juchheim started making and selling the traditional confection at a German exhibition in Hiroshima in 1919.
+He might have baked Japan's first Baumkuchen before the exhibition on Ninoshima.
 Continued success allowed him to move to Yokohama and open a bakery-store, but it was destroyed in the Great Kanto Earthquake of 1923, thus forcing him to move his operations to Kobe, where he stayed until the end of World War II.
 Some years later, his wife returned to help a Japanese company open a chain of bakeries under the Juchheim name that further helped spread Baumkuchen's popularity in Japan and is still in operation.